breathe/mimosa-vault/README.md

 See the vault project for a description of the options which can be used to control the derived password's alphabet https://github.com/jcoglan/vault

+There is one extra option 'revision' which is processed by mimosa-vault rather than the underlying vault module.
+The value is appended to the value passed to the underlying vault -- , allowing one to derive new passwords for a service over the lifetime of the project.
+For example if I need to change the password for the api "my_twitter_account", just increment the revision to identify to mimosa-vault that a different password should be derived.

 ## Default Config

 ```